 Before deciding which fast-track LPN program to attend, there are several factors to consider.
 Here are just a few essential items to take into account.

 When selecting a school to attend for your accelerated LPN diploma, consider its accreditations.
 Be aware that many student loan companies, including the government, approve only certain accrediting companies.

 ACEN or Accreditation Commission for Education in Nursing.
 The United States Department of Education and the Council for Higher Education Accreditation recognize this accreditation.

 NLNAC or National League for Nursing Accrediting Commission.
 This accreditation is nationally recognized.

 Time Frame of Course

-The time it takes to complete the entire course varies, depending on the school and your prior experience.
+The time it takes to complete an entire course varies depending on the school and your prior experience.
 In this article, we cover programs from 6 weeks to 2 years.
 Consider how much time you can devote to class studies as well as homework and doing your clinical experience.
 Some places only offer courses during the week, while others provide courses at any time.

 Cost of Course